 End of Life Care for Pharmacists

-Due to an aging population living with co-morbidities, pharmacists require confidence in their ability to offer end of life care which is of a high quality.
+Due to an ageing population living with co-morbidities, pharmacists require confidence in their ability to offer high quality end of life care.
 Whatever setting or practice, the provision of pharmaceutical care to patients who are approaching end of life and their families or carers will be needed.

 Location: Sobell Study Centre

 Macmillan Principal Pharmacist Palliative Care

 based at Thames Hospice and Frimley Health NHS Foundation Trust